Will County Divorce Court

 Tips for our Clients Scheduled to Appear at the Will County Divorce Courthouse

-Take the elevator to the third floor and Erin Birt will meet you outside your assigned courtroom approximately 15 minutes prior to your scheduled court appearance.
+Take the elevator to the seventh floor and Erin Birt will meet you outside your assigned courtroom approximately 15 minutes prior to your scheduled court appearance.
 There are benches along the hallway and corridors for you to sit and conference.
-Our attorney will check you in with the clerk so you do not have to worry about entering the courtroom or approaching the clerk until after you speak with Erin Birt.
+Our attorney will check you in with the clerk, so you do not have to worry about entering the courtroom or approaching the clerk until after you speak with Erin Birt.

 Please arrive in business casual attire for your court appearance.
 You do not have to wear a suit if that is not customary for you.
 It is preferred that you do not wear jeans or open toed shoes while in Court.
 If you are to testify during your court appearance, Erin or our paralegal will have prepared you during an in-person meeting, a remote online meeting, or over the phone at least 24 - 48 hours prior to the court appearance.
 Contact our office with any questions about appearing before your judge at the Will County Courthouse.